kezhangeco/Suicide_UG/UG_analysis_plan.md

 - Goal: whether suicide attempters responded differently to unfaireness and stake during UG.
 - Binary logistic generalized mixed model (GLMM)
 - Parameter estimates were derived using MLE based on adaptive Gauss-Hermite quadrature rule.

+### research question

+what types of context and groups influence one's offer acceptance?

+### Hypotheses:

+1. social context influence offer acceptance
+2. psychiatric group influence offer acceptance, after controlling for social context
+3. psychiatric group moderates the social context-offer acceptance relationship.

+### Alternative models

+1. **Manipulate social framing context**:

+   Only input "empathy" and "punish" context, and excludes "Baseline" into the model.
+To see if timing matters in offer acceptance.
+Because baseline always the first, then empathy and punish are randomized, the order of the trials may influence the behaviour.

+2. **Manipulate participant type**:

+   Remove "controls".
+Look at how the variable of depression influence the offer acceptance.
+It is meaningless to leave controls in the group.

+### Steps

+1. Confirm the missing data, are they missing at random?

 ## Mutllevel structural equarion modelling (MLSEM)